xingyifei2016/RotLieNet/README.md

 ```
 python train_demo.py
 ```

+## Baseline
+[Here](https://github.com/xingyifei2016/MSTAR_baseline) is code for a baseline ResNet50 model that we used in the paper.
+Our model utilizes approximately 1% of model parameters of this baseline model and achieves slightly better results.

 ## CAUTION
 The current code was prepared using single GPU.
 The use of multi-GPU may cause problems.